Portal about bathroom renovation. Useful tips

 bricg- bridge, tigol -brick - feminine,

-It happened that the grammatical gender was in conflict with the real gender: wlf- woman and mægden- girl, were neuter words in Old English.
+It happened that grammatical gender was in conflict with real gender: wlf- woman and mægden- girl, were neuter words in Old English.

-As for the modern stage of the English language, at present in scientific circles there are several points of view regarding the presence or absence of a gender category in English:
+As for the modern stage of the English language, there are currently several points of view in scientific circles regarding the presence or absence of the category of gender in the English language:

-o The first point of view, which many researchers adhere to, is that there is no category of gender in modern English as such.
+o The first point of view, which many researchers adhere to, states that there is no category of gender in modern English as such.

-o The second point of view recognizes the presence of a gender category in the English language, but not at the grammatical level, but only at the semantic level (that is, it is only implied by the speaker).
+o The second point of view recognizes the presence of the category of gender in the English language, but not at the grammatical level, but only at the semantic level (i.e. it is only implied by the speaker).

-o And finally, the third point of view states that the category of gender in English is still grammatical, but in the process of the historical development of the language it has noticeably reduced.
+o And finally, the third point of view says that the category of gender in the English language is still grammatical, but in the process of the historical development of the language it was noticeably reduced.

-In some languages, the genus is expressed through inflection (Russian), in some - through the article (der, die, das - German).
+In some languages, gender is expressed through inflection (Russian), in some - through the article (der, die, das - German).
 However, these rules do not apply in analytical languages.
 The only reliable criterion for generic characteristics is agreement.
-It is necessary to clarify that the function of genetics is most often performed by the pronouns of the third person singular, even in the absence of other genetics.
+It is necessary to clarify that the function of gender indication is most often performed by third person singular pronouns, even in the absence of other gender indicators.

-Functional purpose generic classification of nouns is to clarify the properties attributed to objects and phenomena of reality.
-In other words, the assignment of certain generic characteristics to a noun is intended to inform about it any additional information that serves as a background feature and is highlighted on the basis of the referent's belonging to a certain generic class.
-The uniqueness of the principles of genus distribution in different languages and a kind of "heredity" in attributing certain generic properties to nouns within each individual language indicate that the category of genus is a kind of reflection of the generalized cultural experience of previous generations.
-Differences in genus distribution between different languages indicate different attitudes towards the same concepts in different cultures.
+Functional purpose The generic classification of nouns is a clarification of the properties attributed to objects and phenomena of reality.
+In other words, attributing certain generic characteristics to a noun is intended to convey some additional information about it, serving as a background feature and highlighted on the basis of the referent’s belonging to a certain generic class.
+The uniqueness of the principles of gender distribution in different languages and the peculiar “heredity” in the attribution of certain generic properties to nouns within each individual language indicate that the category of gender is a unique reflection of the generalized cultural experience of previous generations.
+Differences in gender distribution between different languages indicate different attitudes to the same concepts among different cultures.
 For example, the sun is neuter and die Sonne (German) is feminine.

-The gender category of nouns finally disappeared among many grammatical simplifications in the language of the second half of the 17th century.
-The masculine gender remained only for men, the feminine for women, and all concepts and objects and even animals began to be considered nouns of the neuter gender, which is transmitted by the pronoun it.
+The category of gender of nouns finally disappeared among many grammatical simplifications in the language of the second half of the 17th century.
+The masculine gender was retained only by men, the feminine gender by women, and all concepts and objects and even animals began to be considered nouns of the neuter gender, which is conveyed by the pronoun it.

-A strong member of the masculine-feminine opposition is the feminine gender: girl, mother, lady.
+A strong member of the opposition “male - female” is the feminine gender: girl, mother, lady.
 The masculine gender is correspondingly weak.
 Therefore, it is neutralized.
-Man is no longer only a man, it is a person as a whole.
+Man is no longer just a man, it is a person as a whole.
 The pronoun he is used in the same way.
-This is what causes such violent indignation of the adherents of feminism.
+This is precisely what causes such violent indignation among feminist adherents.

 The lexical ways of expressing gender in modern English are much richer than is commonly believed.

-In addition, in English there is a group of nouns that, depending on the context, can denote either men or women, and can be replaced by either the pronoun he or -she, for example: president, professor, friend, etc. Such nouns stand out in a special group - general nouns...
-For them, the gender category is the category of a variable attribute.
+In addition, in the English language there is a group of nouns that, depending on the context, can denote either men or women, and can be replaced either by the pronoun he or - she, for example: president, professor, friend, etc. Such nouns are allocated to a special group - common nouns.
+For them, the category of genus is the category of a variable characteristic.

-Thus, the historical development of the morphological structure of the English language led to the fact that the category of grammatical gender was significantly modified.
+Thus, the historical development of the morphological structure of the English language has led to the fact that the category of grammatical gender has been significantly modified.

-In the process of linguistic evolution, the differences between female and male speech strategies were constantly considered from different positions, the conceptual and semantic parameters of generic universals in the language were opposed, the prospects for linguistic standardization of speech traditions in marking the genus of linguistic units were discussed.
+In the process of linguistic evolution, the differences between female and male speech strategies were constantly examined from different positions, the conceptual and semantic parameters of generic universals in language were contrasted, and the prospects for linguistic normalization of speech traditions in marking the gender of linguistic units were discussed.

-.2 Ways of Expressing Gender in Animated Nouns in English
+.2 Ways to express gender in animate nouns in English

-There are several ways to express gender in animate nouns in English.
+There are several ways to express gender for animate nouns in English.

-Derivatives female forms today they are marked with a suffix or some other morphological or lexical feature that distinguishes the feminine gender from the general. and in some cases partially duplicates the form of the original masculine gender.
-For example, man is woman.
+Derivatives female forms today are marked with a suffix or some other morphological or lexical feature that distinguishes the feminine from the general gender. and in some cases partially duplicates the form of the original masculine gender.
+For example, man - woman.

-1 ...
-First, one of the options for displaying a genus may be the use of an appropriate noun related to a particular genus.
+1 .
+Firstly, one of the options for displaying gender may be to use the corresponding noun belonging to one gender or another.

 For example:

-And in some cases, the feminine form partially duplicates the original masculine form.
-For example, man is woman.
+And in some cases, the feminine form partially duplicates the form of the original masculine gender.
+For example, man - woman.

-2 ...
-A special place in the creation of the gender module is occupied by markers of the feminine gender of English nouns denoting people in their sphere professional activity...
-First of all, in this subgroup it should be noted the traditional suffixes that form nouns of the corresponding semantics: -ess, -ette, -ine.
+2 .
+A special place in the creation of a gender module is occupied by markers of the feminine gender of English nouns, denoting people in their sphere professional activity.
+First of all, in this subgroup it is necessary to note the traditional suffixes that form nouns of the corresponding semantics: -ess, -ette, -ine.

 For example: